m-a-v/Spike/docs/FAQ/FAQs and Knowledge Base.md

 ### I use Freestyle Libre – does using Spike mean I can’t use my Libre reader or the Librelink app too?

-No – you can still scan with your reader or librelink.
+No – you can still scan with your LibreReader or LibreLink.

 ### How long will my Freestyle Libre sensor last?

-Using Spike, the Freestyle Libre sensor will last 14 and a half days.
-This is the same for wherever you purchase your sensor in the world, although for some countries, you will not be able to use the libre scanner after 10 days.
+Using Spike, the Freestyle Libre sensor will last 14 and 12 hours.
+This is the same for wherever you purchase your sensor in the world, although for , you will not be able to use the Libre scanner after 10 days.

 ### Will Spike or a third party transmitter affect my sensor in any way?

 No – Spike will not change the sensor.
 It reads a signal that comes from the transmitter that is attached to your sensor.
 It cannot materially affect the sensor.
 Spike users should note that using Spike or third party transmitters with a sensor may invalidate the warranty.

-### Dexcom Sensor Questions

 ### I’ve just started / on the last day of my sensor, and my readings are erratic.
 Why so?